ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 programming language provides, some users may want more granular effect tracking.
 Luckily, we don't need a complex effect system library for this.

-The idea is to consider the parameter constructor as the "key" that gives access to IO, and rely on the visibility mechanism offered by modules to control which functions have access to the key.
+The idea is to consider the scope key as the key that gives access to IO, and rely on the visibility mechanism offered by modules to control which functions have access to it.

 The core of the effect system is simply a newtype over IO with a smart constructor: